Menu

 22 October 2024

-As Germany hosts the Balkan leaders at the 10th Berlin Process meeting aimed to bring six Western Balkan states closer to the European Union, one of the critical issues discussed will be improving the situation of the Roma - the largest ethnic minority in Europe and Western Balkans - and how to achieve it.
+As Germany hosts the 10th Berlin Process Summit aimed at bringing six Western Balkan states closer to the European Union, one of the critical issues discussed will be improving the situation of the Roma—the region's largest ethnic minority.

 Fifth Ministerial Meeting on Roma Integration